 Wonder by R. J. Palacio

-A middle grade book deftly written to be experienced by very young children, their older siblings, and their parents alike, Wonder is a deeply felt tribute to the power of kindness in the face of deeply unfair circumstances.
+A middle-grade book deftly written to be experienced by very young children, their older siblings, and their parents alike, Wonder is a deeply felt tribute to the power of kindness in the face of deeply unfair circumstances.
 August is a ten-year-old boy who was born with serious physical deformities and has had to have twenty-seven surgeries, leaving him looking very different from other kids.
 He’s been homeschooled all his life for fear of how he’d be treated, but for fifth grade, he decides to go to a traditional school.
-Told from the perspectives of August and various other people in his life, this is a moving, powerful story of why kindness counts.
+Told from the perspectives of August and various other people in his life, this is a moving, powerful story of why kindness and generosity counts.

 Smile by Raina Telgemeier

 It’d be a big mistake not to include Smile on this list.
 After all, it’s named after the thing you do when you’re being kind or someone’s being kind to you.
-This delightful yet very realistic middle grade graphic novel (novel-length comic book) follows sixth grader Raina (yes, this is an autobiography!), who endures an accident that destroys her smile, causing her to go through a long series of dental surgeries and difficulties to bring it back.
-Funny, sweet, and honest, with phenomenal artwork that truly brings Raina’s world to life, Smile ultimately is about how kindness can sustain one through the most difficult of circumstances.
+This delightful yet very realistic middle-grade graphic novel (novel-length comic book) follows sixth grader Raina (yes, this is an autobiography!), who endures an accident that destroys her smile, causing her to go through a long series of dental surgeries and difficulties to bring it back.
+Funny, sweet, and honest, with phenomenal artwork that truly brings Raina’s world to life, Smile is ultimately about how kindness can sustain one through the most difficult of circumstances.

 The House on Mango Street by Sandra Cisneros